 Staff will be emailed on their UCA email address (we recognise not everyone receives these out of hours).
 You will be sent an SMS via our Emergency Text Alert System notifying you of any changes to normal work arrangements on the number you have provided to Synod Payroll as your best contact number.
 If you are unsure, call or message your manager.

-Additionally, we understand that this situation may cause some people to feel anxious and worried.
+Additionally, we understand that our present situation may cause some people to feel anxious and worried.
 We remind you of the availability of trained counselors with our EAP provider Benestar who can be contacted on 1300 360 364.

 For the further information on the Australian Government Department of Health latest advice, information and resources, go to www.health.gov.au